DavidCramer/plugin-groups/readme.txt

 == Changelog ==
+= 2.0.2 =
+- Fixed an error where the plugin couldn't read the plugin data (I hope).
+- Added, Multisite support.
+Multisite admins can now network active, manage each sites groups individually, or give full access to site to create their own groups.

 = 2.0.1 =
 - Fixed an error where on upgrade and have no presets, UI broke :(